SCAPEGOATS, VIOLENCE, AND MIMETIC THEORY

 - A short presentation of yourself and your research topic with its theoretical orientation, methods, and materials.

-The applicants will be notified of the decision by Friday, March 16.
+The applicants will be notified of the decision shortly after March 15.

 Deadline for papers is Monday, May 21.
 Length of the papers is 10–15 pages.
 More information on them will be sent out later.